rotemdan/lzutf8.js/README.md

 #Some interesting facts about the code
 * Everything was written by myself - no outside libraries or "borrowed" code snippets.
 * The UTF-8, Base64 and Binary String encoders and decoders are very fast (possibly some of the fastest JS implementations in existence) and were rigorously tested (matched with random input of various lengths against the versions within Node) and benchmarked.
-* Differently from Node.js decoder or others available in various libraries, the JS UTF-8 decoder will throw errors if the stream is malformed or truncated, so it can also be used to verify the correctness of arbitrary UTF-8 byte sequences.
+* The JS UTF-8 decoder will throw errors if the stream is malformed or truncated, so it can also be used to verify the correctness of arbitrary UTF-8 byte sequences (most other libraries, including the on built into Node.js, would usually silently ignore them).

 #License
 Copyright (c) 2014, Rotem Dan